Kraks/RefuncAAM/README.md

 ### Tests

-To concretely establish the correspondences, we provide a set of programs and test the equivalence of analyzed results from every abstract interpreters in our transformations.
+To concretely establish the correspondences, we provide a set of programs and test the equivalence of analyzed results from every abstract interpreter in our transformations.
 For details of testing criteria, see `src/test/scala/refunc/Test.scala`.